 In 2018, Kaspersky Labs discovered that WhatsApp users in Italy had been infected with a trojan spyware called SkyGoFree.
 The malware turned Android phones into surreptitious listening devices, allowing the hackers to secretly listen into conversations and steal private messages, location details, and call records.
 Kaspersky Labs described it as “one of the most powerful spyware tools that we have ever seen”.

-Similarly, Labyrinth Chollima, a North Korean threat actor, has recently leveraged WhatsApp to deliver malicious payloads victims.
+Similarly, Labyrinth Chollima, a North Korean threat actor, has recently leveraged WhatsApp to deliver malicious payloads to victims.
 With its last detected attack as recent as June 2020, Labyrinth Chollima profiles and connects with enterprise employees on LinkedIn, and lures them to WhatsApp, where they are hit with malware-laced messages and content.

 Another common attack sees attackers create phishing websites to trick WhatsApp users into handing over personal information.
 Websites that masquerade as WhatsApp’s web platform ask users to enter phone numbers to connect to the service.
 Then, they use this number to bombard unsuspecting victims with spam, or correlate the number with other leaked data on the internet.